makeitrepeatable/batch-pipeline/README.md

   vmImage: 'ubuntu-16.04'
 ```

 Then I set the variable groups I mentioned earlier.
-I have two groups, one for vaules pulled from my KeyVault, the other for non-secret values (Storage account name, subscription ID etc.):
+I have two groups; one for values pulled from my KeyVault, the other for non-secret values (Storage account name, subscription ID etc.):

 ```YAML
 variables: